released on June 26

 digital edition on this website

-March-April issue of Catholic Herald magazine is published; theme is Lenten practices
+May-June issue of Catholic Herald magazine is

-The March-April issue of Catholic Herald magazine of the Diocese of Sacramento has been published.
+The May-June issue of Catholic Herald magazine of the Diocese of Sacramento has been published.
 The digital edition is available on the right margin of this website or by clicking on the image at the left.